AmandaMWilliams/TCPApplicationQuack/README.md

 ## Installation

-Use Spring Initializr to create an starting point for you application
+Use Spring Initializr to create a starting point

 ## TCP Application